Preschool Overview and Application

 Our engaging program encourages the social, emotional, physical, creative, spiritual, and cognitive development of the whole child.
 We proudly focus on teaching our students our core values of kindness, honesty, respect, and compassion.
 These values are integrated into the daily routines that form a strong basis for all our academic and social/emotional learning throughout the school year.

 Our daily schedule is designed to balance teacher-guided and child-initiated activities, along with both active and quiet time.
 There is a balance between individual, small group, and large group activities.
 We promote and provide numerous opportunities for our children to explore, interact, imagine, create, make decisions, and solve problems.
 Our curriculum teaches readiness skills in reading, math, science, and social studies through discovery and creative activities both inside and outside the classroom.
-Our children are engaged and involved in a literature rich classroom that also provides many opportunities in art, music, movement, dance, and dramatic play.
+Our children are engaged and involved in a literature-rich classroom that also provides many opportunities in art, music, movement, dance, and dramatic play as well as STEM, Spanish, Library, and PE.

 Our preschool teachers focus on each child’s age and stage of development, help each child meet the goals that are right for him or her, and value and include each child’s family, language, and culture.
 Materials, activities, and strategies are chosen and adapted with these outcomes in mind.
-Teachers plan activities and experiences that build upon, support, and enhance children’s well being; a sense of belonging; confidence in their capacities to explore and learn; growing skill in communication; and the opportunity to contribute to the life of the classroom.
+Teachers plan activities and experiences that build upon, support and enhance children’s well-being; a sense of belonging; confidence in their capacities to explore and learn; growing skills in communication; and the opportunity to contribute to the life of the classroom.

 Click this link to read more about our Preschool Program.